 After a little more walking around, and buying a hand-loomed blanket, paying way too much for a ceramic menorah from “the last remaining Jew in Fez’s old city,” and eating a “French taco” which is what Moroccans call a panini, we drove back to Rabat.

 A few tips if you’re planning a visit to Fez: I maintain it is impossible to find your way around the medina on your own, so either just be okay with wandering and finding things when you find them, or hire a guide.
-(You can email Farida at Faridachaaidbi@hotmail.fr).
+(You can email Farida at Faridachaaibi@hotmail.fr).
 One annoying thing about the Fez medina: Lots of people want to be paid for guiding you somewhere and so people are constantly saying “You’re going the wrong way!” and you don’t know whether to believe them.
 They likely want to you to pay them to guide you somewhere.
-Fez’s medina is a little tricky to navigate, that’s for sure.
-But I found it less stressful than Marakesh’s medina because there aren’t a million motorbikes about to run you over at every turn.
-And a little confusion is worth it because there are beautiful and unique things tucked in every crevice of Fez’ magical medina, you just have to find them.
+Fez’s medina is tricky navigate, but I found it less stressful than Marrkech’s medina because there aren’t a million motorbikes about to run you over at every turn.
+And a little confusion is worth it because there are beautiful and unique things tucked in every crevice of Fez’s magical medina, you just have to find them.